10 Ways to Get Out in Cricket: Dismissals Explained

 Sides will now change and the fielding side will bat.
 The process continues with the new batsmen having ten wickets in place.
 This is, essentially, the whole objective in cricket and this is why a dismissal is so critical to the game.
 By taking ten wickets for a low score, fielding teams gain an advantage.
 Similarly, by keeping those wickets intact and scoring as many runs as possible, that advantage switches to the batting side.

-On the other hand, in the rare case of the batsman not scoring even a single run before getting dismissed, he or she risks scoring a duck, which makes for a questionable reputation.
+On the other hand, in the rare case of the batsman not scoring even a single run before getting dismissed, he or she risks scoring a duck, which affects their statistics and may give them a poor reputation.

 Conclusion